 Case 1: Employer bears the cost of the premium and is not collecting any amount from the employees

-• Setting a lower limit on claims: The policy must be structured in a way where employees can claim expenses which are painful to the pocket and not for the sake of claiming.
-The employer must set a minimum limit for seeking claim say 3,500/- this way all small claims below 3,500/- will be curbed and employees will not be visiting as inpatient just for the sake of claiming.
+• Setting a lower limit on claims: The policy must be structured in a way where employees can claim expenses that are painful to the pocket and not for the sake of claiming.
+The employer must set a minimum limit for seeking a claim say 3,500/- this way all small claims below 3,500/- will be curbed and employees will not be visiting as inpatients just for the sake of claiming.

-• Hospitalization in preferred hospitals: Just setting up of minimum limit of claim is not enough.
+• Hospitalization in preferred hospitals: Just setting up of minimum limit of claims is not enough.
 There can be a possibility that hospitals will misrepresent and join hands with employees to fetch money.
-Therefore, it’s important to include a clause that encourages employees to avail services in preferred hospitals.
+Therefore, it’s important to include a clause that encourages employees to avail of services in preferred hospitals.

-A clause stating that employees who are availing services in preferred hospitals will get 100% claim and those who are availing at other hospitals will be getting only partial claim to say 70% of bill amount.
-It will encourage employees to avail services in preferred hospitals and if an employee chooses other hospitals, it will reduce the claim to 30%.
+A clause stating that employees who are availing services in preferred hospitals will get a 100% claim and those who are availing at other hospitals will be getting only partial claim to say 70% of the bill amount.
+It will encourage employees to avail themselves of services in preferred hospitals and if an employee chooses other hospitals, it will reduce the claim to 30%.

 Preferred hospitals are those hospitals that do not have the tendencies to overcharge or inflate the bills or misguide the patients to draw money.
-Employer as a company can also work with different hospitals to get a discounted rate of consultation in return for adding their hospital in the preferred list.
+Employers as a company can also work with different hospitals to get a discounted rate of consultation in return for adding their hospital to the preferred list.
 A list of preferred hospitals must be added to the policy.